motorsep/StormEngine2/README.md

 COPYRIGHT
 ---------

-Steel Storm, Storm Engine, Phaeton and stormengine2.ico file copyright (C) 2008-2016 Kot in Action Creative Artel
+Steel Storm, Storm Engine, Phaeton, art assets, ascii assets and stormengine2.ico file copyright (C) 2008-2016 Kot in Action Creative Artel

 stormengine2.ico file is not allowed to be used in commercial projects.

 LICENSE
 -------

-See COPYING.txt for the GNU GENERAL PUBLIC LICENSE
+Engine source code and shaders in base/renderprogs/ are licensed under GNU GPL v3.
+See GPL3-LICENSE.txt for the GNU GENERAL PUBLIC LICENSE

+All assets in base/ folder (with the exception of renderprogs/ folder) are licensed under Creative Common Attribution NonCommercial NoDerivatives 4.0 International.
+See CC-BY-NC-ND-40-LICENSE.txt

 ADDITIONAL TERMS:  The Storm Engine 2 GPL Source Code is also subject to certain additional terms, same as Doom 3 BFG Edition GPL Source code.